cdrischler/cdrischler.github.io/_pages/about.md

   - /about.html
 ---

 My name is Christian Drischler.
-I'm an Assistant Professor of Physics and [FRIB](https://frib.msu.edu/) Bridge Faculty at the [Institute of Nuclear and Particle Physics (INPP)](https://inpp.ohio.edu/~inpp/) at [Ohio University](https://www.ohio.edu/).
+I'm an **Assistant Professor of Physics** and [FRIB](https://frib.msu.edu/) Bridge Faculty at the [Institute of Nuclear and Particle Physics (INPP)](https://inpp.ohio.edu/~inpp/) at [Ohio University](https://www.ohio.edu/).
 I'm also an elected member of the [FRIB Theory Alliance Executive Board](https://www.fribtheoryalliance.org/content/executive_board.php).

-My research is at the intersection of theoretical nuclear physics and nuclear astrophysics.
+My research is at the intersection of **theoretical nuclear physics and nuclear astrophysics**.
 I'm using microscopic methods to shed light on strongly interacting, dense matter in the universe.

-My current research interests include:
+My current **research interests** include:
 * Neutron stars
 * Equation of state of neutron-rich matter
 * Chiral effective field theory